ij-build/ij/docs/registries.md

 # Registries

 A registry is an object containing authentication metadata for logging into a remote Docker registry.
-These objects use a tag field to determine the other available fields.
-Each of the following types are discussed in the section below.
+These objects use the `type` property (shown below) to determine the other available properties.
+Each of the following registry types are discussed in the sections below.

 | Name | Required | Default | Description |
 | ---- | -------- | ------- | ----------- |